fdabl/fdabl.github.io/_posts/2021-02-07-Causal-Doge.md

 <img src="/assets/img/2021-02-07-Causal-Doge.Rmd/unnamed-chunk-6-1.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" style="display: block; margin: auto;" />

-The average causal effect estimate is a price increase of 23%, with a 95% credible interval between 19% and 28%.
+The average causal effect estimate is a price increase of 23%, with a 95% credible interval between 19% and 28% (but note again that this is sensitive to the extent of the post-tweet time period we consider).
 There is little delay between the first tweet and the price rise, and Redditors rallying around Dogecoin is not as big of a concern as it was previously.
 But the counterfactual predictions seem somewhat less convincing than before, reflecting the rather poor correlation between Dogecoin and Bitcoin pre-tweet.
 The method naturally acounts for uncertainty (for details, see Brodersen et al., [2015](https://projecteuclid.org/euclid.aoas/1430226092)).

 ## Conclusion